whois-Caleb/js-for-react-native-11263702/README.md

 Capitalised or converted string to lowercase when required using the str.toUpperCase and the str.toLowerCase methods respectively.

 ### Task 3
+Created package to enable importin and exporting functions.

 Initialised "userIdCounter".

+Imported 'formatArrayStrings' from arrayManipulation.js to userInfo.js.

 Created array "profiles" to store user profiles.